MichaelWitt/codequiz/README.md

 UNC Coding Bootcamp and Trilogy Education Services for the inspiration & code to create.

+Unsplash - The internet’s source of freely-usable images.
+Olia Gozha, @olia - For the awesome background photo - Thanks!

 ## License

 Licensed under the MIT license.